Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 DC arc faults can reach temperatures of up to 1,085°C. They can easily melt materials like glass, copper, and aluminium.

 The fire grew because they couldn’t switch off the power from the solar panels.
+The panels just kept producing power and sending it to the inverter.
 This shows the need for safer systems.
 Microinverters would have made a big difference.
 They have a feature called “rapid shutdown,” making firefighting safer.

 The video also mentioned (repeatedly) how crucial it is to get a competent solar installer.
 It’s about safety, not just cost.
 We need to focus on preventing fires and protecting people.